Toronto Camera Club

-The Toronto Camera Club (TCC) is the oldest photography club in Canada, founded in 1888.
-It aims "to study and promote the art of photography in all its branches".
-It is situated in Toronto.
+The Toronto Camera Club (TCC) is one of the oldest photography clubs in Canada.
+It was founded in 1887 and is situated in Toronto.

+History

-Starting life as a specialized section of the Royal Canadian Institute (RCI), the Photographic Section became an independent organization in 1888.
+The club originated as a specialized section of the Royal Canadian Institute (RCI), the Photographic Section became an independent organization in 1888.
 Originally named the Toronto Amateur Photographic Association, the organization changed its name to the Toronto Camera Club in 1891.
-That year the club began showing exhibits of members' work.
+The same year the club began showing exhibits of members' work.

+In the late 19th century, there were few opportunities for formal photography training in Canada.
+Camera clubs such as this one provided its members with opportunities to study photography, network with fellow photographers, and experiment with the medium.
+Club members would participate in monthly critiques to develop their stylistic and technical skills.
+At the Toronto Camera Club, members could submit their photographs to be evaluated in categories such as portraiture, genre, still life, architecture, and landscape.
+As a large organization, the club also provided its members with access to equipment, studio space, and darkrooms.

-The club held its first "Toronto International Salon of Photography" in May of 1892 with 99 prints exhibited.
+The club held its first "Toronto International Salon of Photography" in May 1892 with 99 prints exhibited.
 By 1929 the Salon received over 1,200 entries from 35 countries.
 That year 370 prints were selected for exhibition.

-In 1895 the club allowed women to join with limited privileges.
-In 1942 the TCC began accepting women for membership with full privileges.
-In 1952 the club elected Evelyn Andrus as its first woman president.
+In the organization's 1889 constitution, women were to be admitted with full membership status.
+This was a point of contention in the group until 1942, when the TCC confirmed women could participate with full membership privileges.
+In 1952, the club elected Evelyn Andrus as its first woman president.